williamsaaron/affordable-basics-manifesto/README.md

 - Innovation and productivity growth

 ### Target Outcomes (10-year horizon)
-- Basic necessities consume <30% of median household income
+- Basic necessities consume <30% of median household income <!-- LOVE THIS -->
 - Universal access to preventive healthcare
-- 90% reduction in medical bankruptcy
+- 90% reduction in medical bankruptcy <!-- What is the 10% where this is okay? -->
 - 50% improvement in economic mobility indices
 - Top-10 global competitiveness ranking